cosmicoder/NIRCam-BDPhot/README.md

 # NIRCam-BDPhot
-JWST NIRCam photometry for 800+ ultracool dwarfs synthesized using near-IR SpeX prism spectra
+JWST NIRCam photometry for 800+ ultracool dwarfs synthesized using near-IR SpeX prism spectra.
+This is a supplementary data product to Sanghi et al. (RNAAS, submitted).
+Please cite the research note (available here: ) if you make use of the data provided.
+Contact asanghi@caltech.edu for questions.